Like the FP2 the FP3 comes with GAPPS preinstalled and for now there is no option to switch to a Google-free OS.

 - before unboxing put on a mask and gloves.
-You can take off the mask after you put stickers on the cameras or take out their modules
+You can take off the mask and gloves after you put stickers on the cameras and the fingerprint sensor or take out their modules

 - don’t talk as long as the microphone module is inside the phone

 - before you first turn on the phone make sure you’re somewhere where you have absolutely no signal whatsoever (including wifi, GPS & bluetooth) and make sure no other NFC enabled device or card is near